 Sausage and Egg Whole30 Breakfast Casserole

-Moving on to the main star of the show for today’s post- this Whole30 Breakfast Casserole features delicious turkey sausage, eggs, a load of fresh veggies including peppers, onion, and spinach, and my favorite onion and herb spice blend to bring it all together!
+This Whole30 Breakfast Casserole features delicious turkey sausage, eggs, fresh veggies including peppers, onion, and spinach, and my fave onion and herb spice blend to bring it all together!

-Now I know what you’re thinking – but don’t you get tired of eating this breakfast casserole everyday?
+Now I know what you’re thinking – “Don’t you get tired of eating this Whole 30 breakfast bake everyday?”

 - It’s healthy, delicious, and Whole30, Paleo, and Keto Approved